October 1, 2013

 A minister can play a key role, she adds, by presenting stewardship as a spiritual practice.
 The minister should not lead a drive however.
 “The congregation needs to own that as its responsibility.
 A minister can, however, help recruit volunteers and ask for some of the individual gifts.”

 As a stewardship consultant Sweeney has visited many congregations and she knows what can go wrong.
 “What I see more often than I like is a lack of reaching out to every member and friend in a personal way.
 And occasionally I’ll pick up an attitude among leaders that people should give more, rather than approaching stewardship as a joyful opportunity.”

 It’s important, she notes, to educate people who may not have had experience with supporting a church community.
 Woodinville uses the UUA’s Suggested Fair Share Giving Guide to show people recommended levels of giving.

-At the First Unitarian Society of Milwaukee, Wisc., the stewardship committee plans almost year-round for the annual campaign, says Kathy Porter, director of Membership and Development.
+At the First Unitarian Society of Milwaukee, WI, the stewardship committee plans almost year-round for the annual campaign, says Kathy Porter, director of Membership and Development.
 At this urban congregation of 800 adult members the median pledge is $700.

 The campaign is generally in February and runs about a month, although by the time the last pledgers are tracked down it’s April or May.
 The committee begins meeting again in the fall, and then around November or December it meets with the board and other leaders.
 “We talk about what we’re trying to do in the next year,” Porter says.
 Newsletter announcements and stewardship moments from the pulpit prepare the congregation for the start of a new campaign.